 “What about having sex for the sheer joy of it without any agenda and expectation?”

 What about it?
-If you can have sex for the sheer joy of it without any agenda and expectation, then my advice to hold out for a commitment should be completely irrelevant.
+If you can have sex with the guy you meet for first time for the sheer joy of it without any agenda and expectation, then my advice to hold out for a commitment should be completely irrelevant.
 How irrelevant?
 As irrelevant as me wondering how often I should get a mammogram.
 Seriously.
 If advice doesn’t apply to you, then you can absolutely ignore it.
 What you can’t do is argue with advice that is not intended for you.

 This is the exact same issue I had with women who tried to pillory Lori Gottlieb’s “Marry Him,” by saying that they settled in their first marriage so Ms. Gottlieb’s advice is completely “wrong.”
 No it’s not.
 If you’re a woman who wants to have her own biological children, you have more options when you’re in your early 30’s than you do in your early 40’s.
 Therefore, it’s wise to take your love life seriously at a younger age, and make smart compromises when you have the most attention from the largest pool of high quality men.
 If you don’t want to get married, if you don’t want to have kids, and if you would rather be alone than make any compromises, Ms. Gottlieb’s advice would not apply to you.
 No need to get upset.